A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Discussions and conclusions

 To summarise, in this work we have taken a step towards understanding the phase space structure of the Krylov state and operator basis in the Wigner-Weyl formulation of quantum mechanics, and utilised them to recast the measures of complexity of the time-evolved initial state and operators in terms of the phase space functions, thereby making the connection of these complexities with similar measures constructed from the phase space distribution function more concrete.

 We now briefly discuss some possible future directions along which the results presented in this work can be pursued further.

-\textbf{Relation with other phase space distribution functions and semi-classical limit.} In this paper, in expressing the Krylov state complexity as a phase space average, we have utilised the relation \eqref{expecttaion} in terms of the Wigner function.
+\textbf{Relation with other phase space distribution functions.} In this paper, in expressing the Krylov state complexity as a phase space average, we have utilised the relation \eqref{expecttaion} in terms of the Wigner function.
 However, one can also utilise other phase-space quasiprobability distribution functions, such as the Husimi function \cite{husimi1940some} or the Glauber-Sudarshan function \cite{sudarshan, Glauber} to write such expectation values.
 It will be interesting to utilise these functions for the purposes of the present paper, specifically by applying the time-evolution equation to these functions and understanding the structure of the Krylov basis.

-Furthermore, the results presented in this paper also provide a possibility of studying the semi-classical limits of these measures of complexity.
+\textbf{Semi-classical approximations and the phase space Krylov functions for classical chaotic systems.} For quantum systems whose classical counterpart is chaotic, Berry's conjecture \cite{Berry:1977wpp, voros1976semi, voros1977asymptotic} provides a form for the averaged Wigner function associated with an eigenstate, namely, it states that the expression for the Wigner function $W_{aa}(\bmx)$ (in \eqref{star_eigen}) over a narrow energy shell around $E_a$ is approximated by the associated classical energy surface in phase space, i.e.,\footnote{This formula is written for systems with $N$-dimensional configuration space with $N\geq2$, and it is assumed for simplicity that all the coordinates in the corresponding phase space takes values on the real line with out any restriction (otherwise, one needs to specify the ranges of the integrations).
+Therefore, $\bmx=(q_1, q_2,\cdots, q_N, p_1, p_2,\cdots, p_N)^T$.
+Analogously, the integral measure $\td \bmx$ represents an integral over $2N$ variables.}